 Queen Elizabeth II’s Art Deco Engagement Ring

-On the 6th of February 2022 we’ll celebrate the Queen’s Platinum Jubilee, marking her incredible 70 year reign as sovereign.
-As we get ready for a season of festivities, we’re taking a closer look at the Queen’s platinum diamond art deco engagement ring, given to her by the late Prince Phillip.
-Though worn by one of the most influential people in the world, the Queen has never put her engagement ring in the spotlight so we’re finally giving this stunning ring the attention it deserves.
+We’re taking a closer look at the Queen’s platinum diamond art deco engagement ring, given to her by the late Prince Phillip.
+Ever the private person, the Queen has never put her engagement ring in the spotlight so we’re finally giving this stunning ring the attention it deserves.

 View this post on Instagram

 Queen Elizabeth and Prince Phillip met all the way back in 1939 when Elizabeth was just 13, during a royal tour.
-King George VI and Queen Elizabeth toured the Royal Naval College in Dartmouth, in which the King requested his nephew Phillip to escort his daughters, Elizabeth and Margaret.
-Following the tour, Elizabeth and Phillip began exchanging letters and in 1946, Phillip asked the King for his daughter’s hand in marriage.
+After, Elizabeth and Phillip began exchanging letters and in 1946, Phillip asked the King for his daughter’s hand in marriage.
 The King granted his request, under one condition: that the formal engagement announcement be delayed until Elizabeth’s 21st birthday the following April.
 The formal announcement was made on 10th of July, 1947.

 We estimate that the engagement ring would cost around £200,000 to create today, although the association with HRH and its historical provenance would make the ring priceless.
 Our Design Director, Kate Earlam-Charnley, was mentored by previous crown jeweller Martin Swift and gives us insight into the craftsmanship behind Queen’s engagement ring: